DISCRETIONARY LEARNER SUPPORT FUND 2017/18

-At BCA, we believe that a students’ personal financial circumstances should not be a barrier to academic development.
+At BCA, we believe that students’ personal financial circumstances should not be a barrier to academic development.
 If you are experiencing financial issues, there is a range of Government funded schemes that may be able to assist.

-If you’re starting a course on or after 1st September 2016 you may qualify for a 24+ Advanced Learning Loan.
+If you’re starting a course on or after 1st September 2017 you may qualify for a 19+ Advanced Learning Loan.
 These loans help you pay the tuition fees charged by colleges and training organisations.

+This is a fund granted by the government that the College can use to assist those students who are facing financial hardship.
 To be eligible the household income must fall BELOW £25k per annum Gross (before Tax).
 The application form will require additional information with regards to the benefits that you may receive.

 If you are successful with your funding application we MAY be able to assist with BCA transportation (for age bands 16-18 and 19-23) and childcare (19-23 years only).
-Applications will be available at enrolment.
+Applications will be available from enrolment.

-Students applying for DLSF will have to pay a charge towards their first term bus pass.
+Students applying for DLSF 2017/18 will have to pay a charge towards their first term bus pass.
 Depending on the route they will be travelling costs will be £65 for the yellow shaded area and £80 for the green shaded area.
-Please click here to see the transport map for yellow/green banding.
-This payment ONLY applies to students aged 16 – 18 years of age as of the 31st August 2016.
+Please see the transport leaflet for details.
+Please note: This payment is to be made at enrolment before a ‘Permit to Travel’ pass can be issued and is NON refundable.

-If you are in care, a care leaver or claim income support or universal credit, ESA AND DLA (in the students own name) then you MAY be eligible to receive a 16-18 bursary while you study in 2016/17.
-You must be aged between 16-18 on the 31st August 2016.
+If you are in care, a care leaver or claim income support or universal credit, ESA AND DLA (in the students own name) then you MAY be eligible to receive a 16-18 bursary while you study in 2017/18.
+You must be aged between 16-18 years on the 31st August 2017.